Example 8: Multiple

 be "pulled" by this outlier so as to account for it as much

 as possible.
 As a result, if the respective case were excluded, a completely

 different surface (and B coefficients) would emerge.
 Therefore, if the

 deleted residual is grossly different from the standardized residual,

-click the toolbar button to display the Brushing 2D dialog, and then Label the respective point.
+button to display the Brushing 2D dialog box, and then Label the respective point.

 Normal probability plots.
 There

 are many additional graphs available from the Residuals